 - Then, go to the Choose a Sprite option, which is next to the “Choose a Backdrop” section.

-- Select a sprite of your choosing.
+- Select a bird sprite of your choosing.
 We selected the Parrot sprite, which is suggested if you want to create a flapping motion for the character.

 6. Resize and position the sprite